NRG Energy Inc. (NRG) upgraded Issued by Wall Street Gurus

-NRG Energy Inc. (NYSE:NRG) went up by 1.02% from its latest closing price compared to the recent 1-year high of $44.08.
-The company’s stock price has collected 4.18% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Athena Technology Acquisition Corp.
+NRG Energy Inc. (NYSE:NRG) went down by -1.62% from its latest closing price compared to the recent 1-year high of $44.08.
+The company’s stock price has collected -0.29% of loss in the last five trading sessions.
+Press Release reported on 07/07/21 that Athena Technology Acquisition Corp.
 Announces Business Combination with Heliogen, Inc., a Leading Provider of AI-Enabled Concentrated Solar Energy; Combined Company Expected to Be Listed on New York Stock Exchange

 >> 7 Top Picks for the Post-Pandemic Economy <<